 Do you know your instrumentation?
 If you don’t use a dashboard with all your key metrics now is the time.
 If you don’t have one, let me know and I’ll share a few examples.
 A sailor needs heading, speed and wind direction at their fingertips.
 You need your key metrics visually in front of you daily as well.

 What are your core values?
 These are the things you care deeply about.
 Your root values and character act as your rudder.

 The rudder keeps the boat from being tossed around.
 While the sail catches the wind, the relatively small rudder keeps the boat on course.
 The stronger the wind, the harder it is to keep the rudder on track.

 Shifting markets cause fear.
 When we get scared, we tend to be more open to compromise.
-In some senses this is good and necessary.
+In some senses, this is good and necessary.
 Good times build bad habits.
-Tough times forces us to look at every dollar spent for return on investment.
+Tough times force us to look at every dollar spent for return on investment.
 We look at efficiencies in our operations.
 Tough decisions are made to cut unnecessary staff and overhead.
-However, when it comes to issues of character, now is the time hold fast.
+However, when it comes to issues of character, now is the time to hold fast.

 The Secret to Business and Sailing

 There is nothing like spending a day on the water.
 The wind in your hair.
 The glow of the sun on your face.
-The sails full and the boat tracking toward your destination.
-Great sailors are not made in good conditions.
+The sails are full and the boat tracking toward your destination.
+Great sailors are not made in good condition.
 Nor are great business leaders.
 They cut their teeth in tough conditions.
-The great know their passions that propel them.
+The great know the passions that propel them.
 They know their business and how to push it to its limits while holding their character strong.
-But the very best know the secret to finding significance in business and in life is in doing what they do in the service of others.
+But the very best know the secret to find significance in business and in life is in doing what they do in the service of others.